frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 #### Comborolls

 I have a userspace implementation of combos called "[comboroll](docs/comborolls.md)" to avoid timing issues with QMK's overlapping combos.
-See `combo_defs.h` for combo definitions and `comboroll.h/c` for the implementation.
+The doc is out of date for the current key layout, but see `combo_defs.h` for combo definitions and `comboroll.h/c` for the implementation.

 #### Custom shift keys